sinonjs/fake-timers/CONTRIBUTING.md

 ### Running tests

 Lolex has a comprehensive test suite.
-If you're thinking of contributing bug fixes or suggesting new features, you need to make sure you have not broken any tests.
-You are also expected to add tests for any new behavior.
+When contributing bug fixes it is important to make sure no tests were broken.
+New features also require tests to be added so we can make sure they do not break between versions.

-#### On node:
+#### On Node.js:

 ```sh
 npm test